 Microsoft has provided email archiving for Outlook since the introduction of MS Exchange 2010 but, for many organizations, it is not an ideal solution.
 Microsoft´s email archiving for Outlook does not have a backup and restore facility by default, archived email can only by accessed via an Outlook plugin, and multiple copies of the same email, email content or attachment are saved in the archive folders – quickly using up storage space and depleting the resources available to the Exchange server.

 There is also a major compliance issue.
 Both Microsoft´s on-premise and cloud-based solutions for email archiving for Outlook fail to protect emails in the archive from being altered or tampered with.
 There are no tamper-evident audit logs to identify when archived emails have been accessed, meaning that an organization cannot prove an email contains original, immutable content.
-Basically if you are looking for compliant email archiving for Outlook, you need to look elsewhere.
+Basically if you are looking for compliant email archiving for Outlook, you need to look at third-party solutions.

 The Importance of Tamper-Evident Audit Logs for GDPR Compliance